BinaryButterfly0/Network-Analysis-using-Wireshark/icmp.md

-#General Packet Capture & Filtering
+🔰General Packet Capture & Filtering

 ## 🎯 Objective

-The objective of this lab is to get hands-on experience with **Wireshark** by capturing and analyzing general network traffic.
-Students will learn how to set up profiles, apply display/capture filters, and analyze specific protocols for investigation.
+The objective of this lab is to learn and  get hands-on experience with **Wireshark** by capturing and analyzing general network traffic.

 ## 🛠️ Lab Setup